Cecily Pickerill: Personal life

 The Pickerills had one daughter, Margaret.
 In 1935 they purchased three acres of land at Silverstream in Upper Hutt and built a house, Beechdale.
 The garden was a showplace for rhododendrons and camellias.

 Awards and honours

 Pickerill became a member of the British Association of Plastic Surgeons (MBAPS) in 1949 and a life member of the Wellington branch of the New Zealand Medical Women's Association in 1972–1973.

 She was appointed an Officer of the Order of the British Empire in the 1958 Queen's Birthday Honours, for services in the field of plastic surgery.

 In the 1977 Queen's Silver Jubilee and Birthday Honours, she was promoted to Dame Commander of the Order of the British Empire, for services to medicine, especially in the field of plastic surgery.

+Henry Pickerill and Cecily Pickerill's personal papers were donated to the Hocken Collections.
+In 2015, this archive was added to the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.